 Screenings are followed by a conversation with director Peter Sellars and practitioners in the field of healing and the arts:

 Friday, February 10 (7:00″“9:00 PM) with Tibetan doctor Kunga Wangdue.

 Saturday, February 11 (2:00″“4:30 PM) with singer Ganavya, dancer Michael Schumacher, Wang Dongling’s artistic liaison Yibin Wang, and film editor Tim Squyres.

 Sunday, February 12 (2:00″“4:30 PM) with palliative care physician Dr. Craig Blinderman and Dean of Columbia University School of the Arts Carol Becker.

 About the director

 Peter Sellars is an opera, film, theater, and festival director who has gained international renown for his groundbreaking and transformative interpretations of classics, advocacy of 20th-century and contemporary music, and collaborative projects with an extraordinary range of creative artists.
 Sellars has led major arts festivals in Los Angeles, Adelaide, and Vienna.
-He is a distinguished professor in the Department of World Arts and Cultures/Dance and director of the Boethius Initiative at UCLA, and a resident curator of the Telluride Film Festival.
-Initiated at a workshop on the Vimilakirti Sutra at the Rubin in 2011, Sellars conceived and directed this further exploration of the sutra with this body is so impermanent”¦ in response to the COVID-19 pandemic.
+He is a Distinguished Professor in the Department of World Arts and Cultures/Dance and Director of the Boethius Initiative at UCLA, and a resident curator of the Telluride Film Festival.
+Initiated at a workshop on the Vimalakirti Sutra at the Rubin in 2011, Sellars conceived and directed this further exploration of the sutra, this body is so impermanent”¦, in response to the COVID-19 pandemic.